Unethical human experimentation: United States

-Since the late 19th century, numerous human experiments were performed in the United States which were later characterized as unethical.
+Since the late 19th century, numerous human experiments were performed in the US which were later characterized as unethical.
 They were often performed illegally, without the knowledge, consent, or informed consent of the test subjects.
 Examples have included the deliberate infection of people with deadly or debilitating diseases, exposing people to biological and chemical weapons, human radiation experiments, injecting people with toxic and radioactive chemicals, surgical experiments, interrogation/torture experiments, tests involving mind-altering substances, and a wide variety of others.
 Many of these tests were performed on children and mentally disabled individuals.
 In many of the studies, a large number of the subjects were poor, racial minorities, and/or prisoners.
 Often, subjects were sick or disabled people, whose doctors told them that they were receiving "medical treatment".
 They were used as the subjects of harmful and deadly experiments, without their knowledge or consent.
-In reaction to this, interest groups and institutions have worked to design policies and oversight to ensure that future human subject research in the United States would be ethical and legal.
+In reaction to this, interest groups and institutions have worked to design policies and oversight to ensure that future human subject research in the US would be ethical and legal.

 During World War II, Fort Detrick in Maryland was the headquarters of US biological warfare experiments.
 Operation Whitecoat involved the injection of infectious agents into military forces to observe their effects in human subjects.

 Public outcry over the discovery of government experiments on human subjects led to numerous congressional investigations and hearings, including the Church Committee, Rockefeller Commission, and Advisory Committee on Human Radiation Experiments, amongst others.
 These inquiries have not resulted in prosecutions.
 Not all subjects involved in the trials have been compensated or notified that they were subjects of such trials.

 In the 1950s and 1960s, Chester M. Southam injected HeLa cancer cells into healthy individuals, cancer patients, and prison inmates from the Ohio Penitentiary.
 This experiment raised many bioethical concerns involving informed consent, non-maleficence, and beneficence.
 Some of Southam's subjects, namely those that already had cancer, were unaware that they were being injected with malignant cells.
 Additionally, in one of these patients, the cells metastasized to her lymph nodes.

-In 1962, the Kefauver-Harris Drug Amendment was passed by the United States Congress.
+In 1962, the Kefauver-Harris Drug Amendment was passed by the US Congress.
 This amendment made changes to the Federal Food Drug & Consumer Act by requiring drug companies to prove both safety and effectiveness of their products.
 Consequently, drugs were required to have Food and Drug Administration (FDA) approval before being marketed to consumers.
 Additionally, informed consent became a participation requirement and rules were put into place.
 This regulation was influenced by the results of 1950 use of thalidomide in Western Europe for pregnant women.
 They were prescribed the sedative thalidomide, which was inaccurately marketed as a morning sickness treatment.
 Women gave birth to more than 12,000 infants born with deformities due to effects from the drug in utero.